ARK-Electronics/px4_ros2_examples_ws/README.md

 OR
 ```
 ros2 run custom_mode custom_mode --ros-args -p trajectory_type:=figure_8
 ```

 #### Start it from QGC
-You can just start the custom node from the GUI or you can also map it to your remote control
+You can just start the custom node from the GUI or from your RC.

 #### Closing remarks
 ONce you are done do not forget to close all your terminals